We live in a society in which admitting one’s own sins is seen as a sign of weakness.

 - According to the party, what is the biggest threat for the country, at the moment?
 Loss of moral values in our culture.

 - According to the party, what is the greatest opportunity for the country, at the moment?
 Strong direct democracy and relative independence from the EU.

 - Does the party work in coalition with other parties in your country?
 Members of all bigger parties always form Swiss governments while the smaller parties are almost always in the opposition.
 There is usually some cooperation with several other parties through joining of lists (“Listenverbindung”) to maximize voter impact.

 Questionnaire answered by Samuel Kullman, member of EDU.

-Evangelical Focus does not necessarily endorse the parties cited in this series of articles or their policies.
-Our aim is to inform about different political movements formed by Christians, and how they interact with other actors in the public arena as they seek to serve the broader society.
+Evangelical Focus does not necessarily endorse the policies of the parties cited in this series of articles.
+Our aim is to give information about different political movements formed by Christians, and about how they interact with other actors in the public arena as they seek to serve the broader society.